 Being aware of what a break up is in truth (that shit happens, we evolve and grow), is a constant process.
 We may move in and out of many people’s lives in the process) rather than thinking the way we usually do, for example, that the break up was your fault and you are worthless.
 Realizing this can help you to heal and move you towards better feeling thoughts, after the breakup.

 If you are struggling to get to a better feeling place, read this blog to get you on the right track emotionally and spiritually.

 Just because it ended doesn’t mean it was all a waste of time.
 The two of you have simply moved in different directions.
 You have to look at how much you learnt in the relationship.

-Think about the good stuff, interns of what this relationship taught you, how it allowed you to grow and be more aware of things you obviously needed to be aware of.
+Think about the good stuff, interns of what this relationship taught you, how it allowed you to grow and be more aware of things you needed to be mindful of.
 Stay focused on the positive aspects of how you know so much more about yourself now, having been in this relationship.

 If you get sloppy with your thoughts and cave into any form of sinking or negative feelings, make every effort to change your thoughts and reach for better feeling ones.

-Too often I have seen people spiral downwards in self-loathing, self-pity, complaining and blaming their partner who left them, many many years after the fact.
+Too often, I have seen people spiral downwards in self-loathing, self-pity, complaining and blaming their partner who left them, many many years after the fact.

-I personally know men still reliving their breakups 3-6 years after the fact.
+I know men still reliving their breakups 3-6 years after the fact.
 That is insane!
 Why are you choosing to wear your self-pity like a neon sign?